Meteorological history of Hurricane Katrina: Initial development and Florida landfall

 Katrina's westward turn on August 25 was accompanied by an intense convective burst with cloud tops colder than -80 C. An increase in wind shear kept the storm's structure asymmetric, pushing dry air into its circulation, with the strongest convection displaced to the south and east, but did not become strong enough to significantly disrupt it.
 The warm waters of the Gulf Stream fueled persistent convection as Katrina approached Florida.
 An eye-like feature began developing during the latter half of August 25.
-Katrina intensified into a Category 1 hurricane on the Saffir-Simpson Scale (SSHS) around 21:00 UTC.
+Katrina intensified into a Category 1 hurricane on the Saffir–Simpson scale (SSHS) around 21:00 UTC.
 NOAA aircraft reconnaissance recorded surface winds of 74 mph and Doppler weather radar velocities returned winds of 104 mph at a height of 3000 ft.
 The upper-level ridge strengthened slightly as Katrina approached South Florida, causing the hurricane to turn west-southwest.
 This was contrary to the NHC's forecast at the time which had Katrina maintaining a west-northwest to northwest trajectory across the Florida Peninsula and later the Florida Panhandle.
 Southerly inflow over the warm coastal waters fueled intense convection and enabled further strengthening.

 The hurricane soon developed a well-defined eye about 25 mi (40 km) in diameter and made landfall at 22:30 UTC along the Miami-Dade/Broward County line.
 At this time, the storm had maximum sustained winds of 80 mph (130 km/h) and a central pressure of 984 mbar (hPa; 29.06 inHg).
 A weather station in Virginia Key measured sustained winds of 72 mph, and the NHC office—which went through the center of Katrina's eye—had sustained winds of 69 mph and a gust to 87 mph.
 A minor storm surge occurred along the southeastern Florida coast.
 While traversing Monroe County, Katrina briefly weakened to a tropical storm before emerging over the Gulf of Mexico around 05:00 UTC on August 26.
-The low-lying, swampy terrain of the Everglades had little effect on Katrina's structure and its overall appearance improved as it traversed the Peninsula; meteorologists described it as "still...an impressive cyclone."
+The low-lying, swampy terrain of the Everglades had little effect on Katrina's structure and its overall appearance improved as it traversed the Peninsula.
 The lack of terrain-related shear and higher latent heat releases compared to non-swampy terrain enabled this to take place.
+This phenomenon is called the brown ocean effect.
+Meteorologists described Katrina as "still...an impressive cyclone."